 Herd Dynamics; Keeping Our Domestic Horses Safe

-The better you understand domestic herd dynamics the easier it will be to keep your horses safe!
+Understand domestic herd dynamics to keep your horses safe!

 It’s hard to believe that we’ve been in business for twenty-six years.
-The time, of course, has flown by, but during those twenty
+The time, of course, has flown by, but during those twenty-six

--six years we’ve raised a family, worked hard to build a reputable business, and listened carefully to our customers.
-Their
+years we’ve raised a family, worked hard to build a reputable business, and listened carefully to our customers.
+Their questions have

 Recently a customer asked us - Why does her alpha horse picks on her submissive gelding?